The conference is a formal event and delegates are asked to dress accordingly. Delegates should please present themselves in formal business attire.

 A coloured bow tie is fine for this occasion, but would not normally be considered proper for an evening event.
 A white bowtie would not be considered appropriate as these are reserved for “white tie” occasions.

-Although most gentlemen where a bowtie and dinner suit, an acceptable alternative in extremis is a smart suit, shirt and tie.
+Although most gentlemen wear a bowtie and dinner suit, an acceptable alternative is a smart suit, shirt and tie.

 Ladies should wear an evening dress or cocktail dress.